ajvincent/composite-collection/README.md

 These modules work by wrapping an existing weak map collection and assuming ownership of a weak key argument.
 Under the hood, the `redObj`, `blueObj` and `greenObj` would all point to a single weak key, which then goes into a `WeakStrongMap` along with the string argument as the strong key.
 The values are then the original objects.
 The binding would happen by calling `.bindOneToOne("red", redObj, "blue", blueObj)`.
 Going from `blueObj` to `redObj` is as simple as calling `.get(blueObj, "red")`.

 If you want a more complex hashtable structure (multiple keys, argument validation, etc.), you'll want to craft your own collection configuration.
+See [`source/exports/OneToOneWeakMap.mjs`](source/exports/OneToOneWeakMap.mjs) for an example.

 ## How It All Works